Over 40 Years Restoring Healthy Smiles

 - Dental implants are more reliable than other repair and restoration methods.
 Dental implants provide a more stable, predictable outcome than other tooth replacement options.

 If you’ve recently lost a tooth or need to get a tooth extracted, you may be eligible for immediate implant placement.
-This means the implant is placed right after Dr. Pete extracts the tooth.
+This means the implant will be placed right after Dr. Pete extracts the tooth.
 This can be finished with the abutment and temporary crown in the same visit.
 This is not ideal for everyone, and each patient is evaluated for suitability factors, such as the level of existing bone and health history.

 Traditional Implants.
 The traditional implant involves a series of visits and is much more common than the immediate implant.
 The implant, usually made of medical-grade titanium, is surgically placed in the bone.
 It will then be given anywhere from three to six months for it to become integrated into the jawbone (called “osseointegration”).
 When completely healed, an abutment – which attaches to the implant and protrudes above the gum line – can be placed.
 At this point the tooth restoration that’s matched to your natural teeth can be secured to the abutment.